 Maximal a volume of twelve of his poems was published in 1986, as a bound limited-edition, silk-screen printed by the author.

 In 2002, as a narrative test, he published, electronically, the experimental novel Erdbeerburg und Trompete kommt um acht as a story in two versions, for an extended circle of friends.

 His travel-guide to Oldenburg, co-authored with Jörgen Welp, was published in 2013.
-His novel WARMIA, published in 2018 by POP Verlag, appeared at the 2018 Frankfurt Book Fair, where it was awarded the First Novel Prize.
+His novel WARMIA, will be published in a new edition in Kulturmaschinen Verlag Hamburg (2022), appeared at the 2018 Frankfurt Book Fair, where it was awarded the First Novel Prize of Pop Verlag.

-Synopsis WARMIA: Translation into English by Deirdre McMahon, Dublin⎪© Copyright by POP Verlag Ludwigsburg, Germany
+Synopsis WARMIA: Translation into English by Deirdre McMahon, Dublin⎪© Copyright by Marco Sagurna, Germany.